Prague to Budapest

 Hotel T62Day 13: Budapest

-Be sure to explore medieval Buda or 19th century Pest!If Eastern Europe isn't your flavor, check out our full list of bike tours in Europe or view all our featured bicycle tours, specials, and news.
+Your final day is free to explore medieval Buda, 19th-century Pest, or relax in one of the city’s famed thermal spas.
+As with Prague and Vienna, we highly recommend extending your stay.If Eastern Europe isn't your flavor, check out our full list of bike tours or view all our featured tours, trips, & experiences.

 Hotels & Bikes

-There is also an upgraded accommodation option, which offers best in town accommodations, including old historical houses of the local aristocrats or rich merchants.
+There is also an upgraded accommodation option, which offers the best in town accommodations, including old historical houses of the local aristocrats or rich merchants.
 All of them are nicely renovated.
 Sometimes we can offer a chateau stay as well.
 All of these hotels are of 4* quality level.
 If you prefer this option, keep in mind that these lodgings are quite popular so the sooner you book, the better.
-Please refer to the sample hotel list located in the day to day itinerary.
+Please refer to the sample hotel list located in the day-to-day itinerary.

 Bicycles